Grief and the Aftermath of Neighborhood Gun VIOLENCE

 The book’s website includes a teaching guide and video of our Feb.
 2022 book launch event.

-My co-edited methods text, Care-Based Methodologies: Reimagining Qualitative Research with Youth in U.S. Schools, is out now with Bloomsbury Academic Press.
-The book offers concrete advice for conducting research, particularly with vulnerable populations, that centers transparency, reflexivity, reciprocity, curiosity, consent, and care.
+My co-edited methods text, Care-Based Methodologies: Reimagining Qualitative Research with Youth in U.S. Schools, offers concrete advice for conducting research, particularly with vulnerable populations, that centers transparency, reflexivity, reciprocity, curiosity, consent, and care.

 Article/chapter-length publications about methods: